Anton87/minimalpipeline/README.md

 ### TextPro

-You will need TextPro to build this project.
+You will need TextPro 1.5.2 to build this project.
 TextPro is not provided with this software.

 ```

 unzip TextPro1.5.2_Linux64bit.zip -d /path/to/project/tools

 ```

+Follow the instructions written in the README file of your TextPro distribution to properly install TextPro.

 Go to the project main directory and type: